Decstasy/ovh-nagios-service-expiry-check/README.md

 **It's important to set host_name to your-domain.com (see command definition).*

 ### Configure nagios - Dedicated servers / VPS
 I suggest you to check the expiry as a nagios service and store the keys in the host definition - in this example configuration a dedicated server from SoYouStart.
 Please, alter the following definitions for your needs...
-You can get the possible parameters and values by executing the script with -h parameter.
+You can get the possible parameters and values by executing the script with the "-h" parameter.

 First you will need a new command:
 ```